npiper/solveapuzzledev.parent/README.md

 ## The checkstyle is too damn hard!

-You can extend / overwrite the checkstyle with an 'exclusions' file.
+You can extend / overwrite the checkstyle with a [suppressions filter](https://maven.apache.org/plugins/maven-checkstyle-plugin/examples/suppressions-filter.html)

 ## I don't want to corbetura cover generated java files